-'OSII' Other systemically important institutions are institutions that are deemed to create risk to financial stability due to their systemic importance.
+'Other systemically important institutions (OSII)' Other systemically important institutions are institutions that are deemed to create risk to financial stability due to their systemic importance.

 'Over-the-counter (OTC) derivatives' Derivative contracts that are traded (and privately negotiated) directly between two parties.
 They offer flexibility because, unlike standardised exchange-traded products, they can be tailored to fit specific needs.